Charles Cotesworth Pinckney: Views on slavery

-According to the state library of South Carolina:

-Pinckney owned slaves throughout his life and believed that slavery was necessary to the economy of South Carolina.
-At the Constitutional Convention, he agreed to abolish the slave trade in 1808, but opposed emancipation.
+Pinckney was a life-long slave owner.
+He repeatedly espoused the belief that slavery was necessary to the economy of states like South Carolina and opposed emancipation.
+At the Constitutional Convention, he did agree to abolish the importation of slaves in 1808, but his rationale was based on how stopping this trade would increase the value of large existing slave holdings like his.
 In 1801, Pinckney owned about 250 slaves.
 When his daughter Eliza married, Pinckney gave her fifty slaves.
 On his death, he bequeathed his remaining slaves to his daughters and nephews.

 In the South Carolina House of Representatives, on January 18, 1788, Pinckney offered several defenses for the lack of a bill of rights in the proposed U.S. Constitution.
 One was that bills of rights generally begin by declaring that all men are by nature born free.
 The reporter's summary of his observation concludes, "Now, we should make that declaration with a very bad grace, when a large part of our property consists in men who are actually born slaves."